Dr. Matt Valle, faculty director for the Project Management major

 We recommend that all Project Management majors use a Planning Worksheet and our Model Program.
 The “Model Program” worksheet provides an example of major/elective course selections in the BSBA in Project Management.
 Use the “Planning Worksheet” to build your 4-year program of study – take the worksheet with you during advising sessions and update it as you progress throughout your four years.

 We will revise the elective course offerings from time to time.
-It might be possible to create a focus area (Supply Chain or Analytics) by selecting certain elective courses.
+Creating a focus area (Supply Chain or Analytics) might be possible by selecting certain elective courses.
 Of course, we would like you to also consider the elective courses created specifically for PM majors (e.g., Agile Project Management).
 Bottom line: advance planning of your required and elective courses will keep you on track for graduation and add value to your college experience.
 Advanced planning will also help your advisor direct you to those courses and career planning resources that will help you prepare for your post-graduation life.

 Career Planning